Window Replacement Cost: Vinyl vs. Wood vs. Fiberglass Frame Windows

 Wood-frame windows cost more than vinyl and are more expensive to install.

 In some cases, additional staining and painting of wooden windows may be required.

 Fiberglass versus Wood

-Wooden window’s advantages are the natural beauty, texture and insulation qualities of wood.
+Wooden windows’ advantages are natural beauty, texture, and insulation qualities of wood.
 Wood costs slightly more upfront and has higher lifetime costs due to required maintenance.

 Fiberglass frames are stronger and harder, so less likely to be dented or cracked.
 Fiberglass doesn’t expand and contract with temperature and humidity changes, as wood does, something that can cause wood to warp (though it’s not common).

 Homeowners that ultimately pick fiberglass often consider vinyl too.
 Fiberglass costs about 25% more.
 The benefits are stronger, slightly thinner frames that allow for more glass/visibility.
 Fiberglass doesn’t have the weld ridges at corners.

 Vinyl’s advantage is that frames that are slightly more energy-efficient.

 We conclude with a few tips and a timeframe for choosing windows that will look and perform the way you want.
 Of course, if you buy stock windows, the timeframe is much shorter.
 You’ll still want to follow the tips below to find an installer.

 Browse and Compare (5+ months before installation)